2207 Chestnut Street

 Philadelphia, PA 19103-3010

-Members of GSP receive special benefits, includng access to our “Members Only” online databases, discounts on programs and publications, submissions to our website bulletin board, our newsletter Penn in Hand, and the Pennsylvania Genealogical Magazine.
+Members of GSP receive special benefits, includng access to our “Members Only” online databases, discounts on programs and publications, our newsletter Penn in Hand, and the Pennsylvania Genealogical Magazine.
 A membership with GSP is rolling and lasts for one year (ex.
-October 2012-October 2013).
+June 2014-June 2015).

 Click here to view the table of contents from our most recent issue of the Pennsylvania Genealogical Magazine.